FrankConsulting/docker-wordpress-script/README.md

 # Create Docker WordPress Environment

-This script creates a Wordpress Docker instance on your local machine, clones the [swd-theme](https://github.com/dan-frank/swd-theme) (PRIVATE) repository, and sets up the project.
+This script creates a Wordpress Docker instance on your local machine, clones your WordPress theme repository, and sets up the project.

-Don't worry, you can still use this theme if you are not on the SWD dev team.
-If you follow the [recommended changes](#recommended-changes) the rest of the instructions will work as described.

 ---
 **Note**